 If your spouse has filed or intends to file for divorce proceedings abroad, you may also need to apply to the foreign court for a stay of the foreign divorce proceedings, and ensure that your spouse does not stay proceedings in Singapore.

 After having done so, you will be able to carry on with the divorce proceedings in Singapore.

-At I.R.B.
-Law LLP we have experienced lawyers who have handled simple to complex divorce cases.
-Our lawyers with their wealth of experienced will be able to assist you in your matter and ensure that the process is handled with the care you deserve.
+We have experienced divorce lawyers who have handled simple and complex divorce cases.
+Our lawyers with their wealth of experience will be able to assist you in your matter and ensure that the process is handled with the care you deserve.
 We know that going through a divorce is an emotional process and we want to ensure that you get back up on your feet.